james-o-dev/auth-example/aws/README.md

 SSO_TOKEN_SECRET=""
 ```

-Update based on the client host:
+Update based on the localhost client used:
 ```
-CLIENT_HOST=""
+DEV_CLIENT_HOST=""
 ```
+(Note: Defining the remote host is currently not needed, since it is already set during the CloudFront creation in the CDK.)

 ### CDK Config
 The [`cdk.json`](./cdk/auth-example-cdk/cdk.json) file defines the AWS profile that will be used, defined as the `profile` value.